Kodecable/rrh/doc/usage.md

 rrh-echo-reminder
 ```

-Now, when you log in and the system is outdated, you will receive a reminder:
+Now, when you log in and the system is outdated, you will receive a reminder: `This system has not been updated for a long time`

 ### Execute Custom Script When the System is Outdated